githika99/stat_project/README.md

     with lower per-capita spending.
 I also expect that funding for community-based alternatives like parole is comparatively low.

+    **Data:**

-    So far I have two datasets from Arizona Department of Corrections.
+    I have two datasets from Arizona Department of Corrections.
     They are as follows: [Arizona Department of Corrections- Cost Report](https://corrections.az.gov/sites/default/files/documents/reports/adcrr-percapcostreport_fy2020-final.pdf) and
     [Arizona Department of Corrections - Inmate Fact